oroinc/documentation/user_guide/activities/activities_overview.rst

 '5 faulty details in the supply,' 'Missing picture for product 01234,' 'User Jane Smith cannot log in' are examples of cases that you can create.

+.. note:: See a short demo on `how to create and manage cases <https://www.orocrm.com/media-library/create-manage-cases-orocrm>`_, or keep reading the step-by-step guidance below.

 What You Can Do with Cases?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~